brianvanburken/brianvanburken.github.io/_posts/2021-12-12-building-a-builder-pattern-in-typescript.md

 ---
 layout: post
 title: Building A Builder Pattern in TypeScript
+extra:
     excerpt: Forcing types using type assertions leave your code open for wrong assumptions.
 I went looking for an alternative.
 tags: ["TypeScript", "Pattern", "Generics"]
 ---